-1 hour lecture, 3 hours laboratory Recommended Preparation: Audition

-Creation and production of television program material, emphasizing the quality of the finished product.
+1.0 hour lecture, 3.0 hours laboratory Recommended Preparation: Audition Grading: letter grade Creation and production of television program material, emphasizing the quality of the finished product.
 Projects which students produce, direct and crew will be largely of their own choosing.
-Transfer Status: Transferable to CSU, see counselor for limitations.

-R/TV 17AD 1.0 unit
+R TV 17AD 1.0 unit